Skip to article frontmatterSkip to article content

 A WIP: type is useful only if its temporary nature is strictly enforced.
 Allowing WIP: commits to pollute the final, merged history defeats the purpose of Conventional Commits and introduces unnecessary noise and technical debt.

-B. PR System Guardrails (Hard Gates)
+PR System Guardrails (Hard Gates)

 The most effective enforcement mechanism is at the code review and merge gate.